What is Renewable Power?

 What renewable facilities are included in the program?

-All our renewable power facilities can provide RECs to this program.
-Learn more about our renewable facilities.
+The following renewable power facilities can provide RECs to this program:

 If I enrol in the RSS am I getting renewable power right to my house or business?

-When you purchase a Renewable Energy Certificate (REC), you're supporting renewable power production, but it doesn't mean the energy directly powers your home or business.
-Instead, the REC allows you to claim the environmental benefits of renewable power, even though your power still comes from the overall power grid mix.
+When you purchase a Renewable Energy Certificate (REC), you're demonstrating a commitment to renewable power production, but it doesn't mean the energy directly powers your home or business.
+Instead, the REC allows you to claim the environmental attributes of renewable power, even though your power still comes from the overall power grid mix.

 Is there a cancellation fee?